-During his stint at Manchester’s City Life Magazine in the late eighties – photographer Peter Walsh was a familiar face in The Haçienda as he became immersed in Manchester’s club scene, documenting the birth of the UK’s Rave and Acid House explosion in the city.
-Capturing the spirit of the era, Peter documented the many faces, bands and colourful fashions that graced the city as it became a cultural mecca and global export of music and fashion.
+During his stint at Manchester’s City Life Magazine in the late eighties – photographer Peter Walsh was a familiar face in The Haçienda.
+Immersed in Manchester’s club and music scene, Peter captured the early years of the UK’s Acid House explosion in the city and documented the many faces, and colourful fashions that graced the city as it became a cultural mecca and global export of music and fashion.

 Peter “I began working as a photographer for a documentary Co-op in Manchester in the mid eighties.
 I learned how to process films, make contact sheets and black and white printing.
 The photographers in the Co-op worked individually but would meet once a month to compare and critique each others work and printing skills.
 The training I received in all aspects of documentary photography during this time would prove invaluable to me as the rave scene hit Manchester just a few years later.”

 “Around the same time I began shooting for City Life, Manchester’s equivalent of Time out in London, photographing the burgeoning club scene at The Haçienda and other clubs on the city.
 After photographing the Happy Mondays gig on Granada TV’s ‘The Other Side of Midnight’ I was asked to work for NME covering the North of England.
 I also began working regularly for The Face, ID, Mixmag and Muzik magazine.”

 “It was a busy time that saw me working constantly through the night to process films from live gigs, selecting the images from contact sheets and printing and sending the photos off to London Euston to meet The NME’s weekly deadline.
 After a few hours sleep I was usually back in the studio, shooting another band for a feature.”